Ready2k/Project2/README.md

 A 5-minute conversation typically costs **$0.05-0.10** total.

-**Streaming Mode**: Costs are similar but provide real-time interaction with immediate responses.

 ## 🔒 Security & Privacy

-- **API keys stored locally** in browser localStorage
+- **API keys stored in memory only** - not persisted to disk or localStorage
+- **Session-based key storage** - key is requested when needed and cleared on page refresh
 - **No audio data persistence** - processed in real-time
 - **OpenAI API compliance** with their data usage policies
 - **Client-side processing** for maximum privacy

+⚠️ **Security Notice**: This project is a prototype and not intended for production use.
+No data is stored, and no encryption is enforced.
+Do not use real customer data.

 ## 🚀 Deployment Options